Idenowl/ACP_The-quantifiedself_motivateme/Readme.md

 # Extract data from Google Drive
 ## OAuth
 ### Client ID
-Test with credentials.json our project drive in part 2 design and implementation and put in in the root of working directory or make a new one
+Test with the actual credentials.json should work or try with a new client ID for OAuth.
 #### Make a new Client ID
 * [Go on google API console](https://console.developers.google.com/)
 * Create a new project and allow drive API